 Physicians and Physician Assistants (PAs) who prescribe or will be prescribing controlled substances in the State of Texas need to be aware of changes to the laws regarding prescribing and ordering these drugs.

-ACTION ALERT – Register with Prescription Monitoring Program
+Register with Prescription Monitoring Program - Mandatory Checks Started March 1, 2020

-Texas Prescription Monitoring Program (PMP) registration is strongly encouraged for any physician and physician assistant who is prescribing controlled substances.
-The PMP can be used to verify a practitioner’s own records and prescribing history as well as inquiring about patients.
+The Texas Prescription Monitoring Program (PMP) is used to verify a practitioner’s own records and prescribing history as well as inquiring about patients.
 In addition, the program may be used to generate and disseminate information regarding prescription trends.

 Texas Controlled Substances Registration Numbers for Physicians and PAs